-Arizona's Death Row for men is located in the Browning Unit at Arizona State Prison Complex-Eyman which is located just outside the city of Florence Arizona.
-Female inmates on Death Row are housed at the Lumley Unit at the Arizona State Prison Complex-Perryville, near Goodyear Arizona.
-All executions are performed in Central Unit at the Arizona State Prison Complex-Florence in Florence Arizona.
+Arizona’s Death Row for men is located in the Browning Unit at Arizona State Prison Complex-Eyman and at the Central Unit at Arizona State Prison Complex-Florence, in the town of Florence, Arizona.
+Female inmates on Death Row are housed at the Lumley Unit at the Arizona State Prison Complex-Perryville, near Goodyear, Arizona.
+All executions are performed in Central Unit at the Arizona State Prison Complex-Florence in Florence, Arizona.

 Frequently Asked Questions